cloudwalk/android-pos-pinpadservice/README.md

 ### Local dependencies

-Local dependencies are those which are _private_, but within the scope of the Pinpad Service development team.
-They need to be made available locally before the Pinpad Service can be built:
+Local dependencies are those within the scope of the Pinpad Service development team .
+They need to be made available before the Pinpad Service can be built:

 1. Clone the repositories [android-misc-loglibrary](https://github.com/cloudwalk/android-misc-loglibrary)